The Flu Box

 Hibiscus tea also is packed full of antioxidants!
 There are many benefits to drinking Hibiscus tea.
 But combining these two teas is a great, healthy tea.

 With teas, the hot water tends to: comfort you, help thin out mucus, and soothes your nose while drinking.

 Many times we are congested.
 A great way to help relieve this is to steam your face.
-Boil a large pot of water.
+Boil a large pot of water with 1 t. of salt.
 Take off of burner and add a dab of Mentholatum, Vicks, or separate essential oils of Camphor and Menthol in to your hot water.

 Place a towel over your head and steam your face for 10 minutes. *Note-be aware that the water is extremely hot.
 So try keeping your face a little extra distance from the water when you first start.

 When my husband and I were sick at the same time with the influenza, we took our comfy blankets, sat in our own living room chairs and watched shows that made us laugh.
 We enjoyed watching "The Carbonaro Effect" and "Impractical Jokes".
 Laughing tends to stimulate your "good feelings".
 Feeling happy helps to relax a person,which helps a person to heal quicker.
 So next time you feel like a "truck ran over you", try to watch funny shows to laugh instead of "feeling negative" about the situation.
 Negative feelings only heightens the sickness.